jrjml/jrjml.github.io/personnel/personnel-policies.md

 An employee is granted civil leave with full pay for the actual time serving on a jury, attending court, or an administrative proceeding as a witness under subpoena, participating in a grievance involving a County employee, as well as reasonable travel time associated with such service.

 ##### Military Leave
-An employee who is absent for duty with any of hte armed services of the United States or under orders from the Governor pursuant to Article 44-75.1 or 44-78.1 of the Code of Virginia may be granted a leave of absence for the period of service without loss of seniority, accrued leave, or efficiency rating provided that such absence is not unreasonable or does not create an undue hardship for the County.
+An employee who is absent for duty with any of the armed services of the United States or under orders from the Governor pursuant to Article 44-75.1 or 44-78.1 of the Code of Virginia may be granted a leave of absence for the period of service without loss of seniority, accrued leave, or efficiency rating provided that such absence is not unreasonable or does not create an undue hardship for the County.

 ##### Family and Medical Leave
 County employees are entitled to participate in the benefits of the Family Medical Leave Act ("FMLA").